gravity-ui/yagr/README.md

 - **Mounting before the container has size** — Yagr relies on `ResizeObserver`; render after the target element has dimensions, or the chart draws at zero size.
 - **Forgetting the `timeline` array** — config requires `timeline` (x values) plus one entry per series in `series`; lengths must match.
 - **Importing plugins that aren't bundled** — tooltip, legend, plot-lines are separate plugins; import and enable them explicitly if needed.

+## Documentation for AI agents

+Agent-readable documentation for the installed version is located in `node_modules/@gravity-ui/yagr/dist/docs/INDEX.md`.